delahayethierry/dina/README.md

-<h3 align="center">DINA - Data-driven Implicit Needs Alanyzer</h3>
+<h3 align="center">DINA - Data-driven Implicit Needs Analyzer</h3>

 ---

-<p align="center"> A tool which leverages Public Administration Open Data to provide cities with actionable insights about what citizens implicitly need in terms of seciruty, lighting and connectivity
+<p align="center"> A tool which leverages Public Administration Open Data to provide cities with actionable insights about what citizens implicitly need in terms of security, lighting and connectivity
     <br>
 </p>